Eight flavours of cyclic homology: Duality

 \subsection{Generalities}

 As before, all complexes are over the ground field $\R$.
-Let $(C=\bigoplus_{k\in\Z}C^k,\delta)$ be a cochain complex.
-We dualize it in such a way that the result is a cochain complex as well, i.e.
+Let $(C=\bigoplus_{k\in\Z}C_k,\delta)$ be a chain complex.
+We dualize it in such a way that the result is a chain complex as well, i.e.